global-input/global-input-message/README.md

 npm install --save socket.io-client
 ```

-The application also needs to use QR Code to share the Global Input code data, which can be obtained from the JS library.
+The application also needs to use a QR Code to display its communication pararameters.
+Global Input App scans the QR code to obtain the communication parmeters including the encryption key used for end-to-end encryptuon.
 Hence, you also need to install a QR Code Javascript library.
 If you are using the ReactJS framework, you may choose to use [qrcode.react](https://github.com/zpao/qrcode.react):
 ```shell
 npm install --save qrcode.react
 ```